-"This spectacular building will symbolically and physically welcome the rest of the campus to participate in the humanities and arts at Cornell," says Dean Peter Lepage.
+"This spectacular building will symbolically and physically welcome the rest of the campus to participate in the humanities and arts at Cornell," said former Dean Peter Lepage.

-The transparent glass façade allows views into the new atrium space from Baker Hall, Rockefeller Hall, the East Slope Lawn across East Avenue, and by those walking along East Avenue.
+The transparent glass façade allows views into the new atrium space from Physical Sciences Building, Rockefeller Hall, the East Slope Lawn across East Avenue, and by those walking along East Avenue.

 The building's East Avenue frontage makes it highly visible and accentuates its role in connecting the Arts Quad to East Avenue, East slope and the Cornell East Campus.

 The atrium is covered by a glass roof and an environmental sunshade, which are both being designed to provide optimal daylight and energy performance throughout the year.

 The external promenade along East Avenue, offers gathering spaces and a view into the interior courtyard.
 Stairways on either end provide outdoor access to the Arts Quad.

 Klarman Hall’s living roof will create an elevated garden atmosphere for those using the outdoor tables, reduce stormwater run-off, and minimize the heating and cooling loads of the building.

 This view from the north end of Klarman Hall toward East Avenue shows the living roof and terrace atop the ground-floor auditorium, which are bordered by the glass-enclosed first floor hallway.

 Q: Why is the building design so modern?